 Inspired and motivated by fitness and health, Libby has a big curiosity for the body and it seems natural for her to study massage.
 She expressed to us how it would be a real privilege to be able to make someone feel good in their body and when she graduates she wants to be able to share in that experience.

 In the mean time Libby wants to share her experience of studying massage at ACM with all of us.
-So stay tuned, as you will have the opportunity to follow Libby on her massage journey over the next 12 months.
+Check out our Blogs page and follow Libby.

 STUDENT MASSAGE CLINIC - View upcoming clinic dates and locations and receive a complimentary massage treatment